 yarn.lock file and it ensures that every install results in the exact same file structure in

 node_modules across all machines.
-Yarn utilizes a global cache directory within your machine, and packages that have been downloaded before do not have to be downloaded again.
+Yarn utilises a global cache directory within your machine, and packages that have been downloaded before do not have to be downloaded again.
 This also enables offline installation of dependencies!

 The most common Yarn commands can be found here.
 Most other yarn commands are similar to the